 - Refraining from buying clothes, accessories or other products that are known to contribute to animal suffering

-Basically anything you can do to decrease your consumption of meat or animal products is a good.
-Provided, obviously, that you aren't simply replacing one animal with another.
+Basically, anything you can do to decrease your consumption of meat or animal products is beneficial.
+Provided, obviously, that you aren’t simply replacing one animal with another.

 For more resources, visit the Reducetarian website.